nprapps/nprapps.github.com/_posts/2017-12-20-all-songs-considered-poll.markdown

 ...
 ```

-At first looking at the rules can be overwhelming but let us walk you through what they actually do.
+At first, looking at the rules can be overwhelming, but let us walk you through what they actually do.
 Trust me, in no time you'll fall in love with the approach.

 ### Defining variables